OctopusDeploy/docs/docs/octopus-rest-api/examples/reports/project-permissions-report.md

 - `all` will return the results for all spaces/projects/users.
 - Wildcard or `*` will return all spaces/projects/users matching the wildcard search.
-- Specific name will only show the exact matchin spaces/projects/users.
+- Specific name will only show the exact matching spaces/projects/users.

 The filters support comma-separated entries.
 Setting the User Filter to `Test,Bob*` will find all users with the display name of `Test` or that start with `Bob`.